pingbird/notes/notes/opinions/prime-directive.md

 I am pretty convinced AI is a threat and more caution is required.
 We should be easing development to focus on making sure it doesn't exploit bugs in the internet to self-replicate and kill everyone.
 The cost-benefit analysis is a no-brainer, AGI will not solve world hunger overnight but it *could* easily take down the power grid overnight.

 How we actually go about safety once the singularity exists is up for debate though, and a lot of it seems to stem from our own moral dilemmas.
-Humans have been on the top of the food chain unchallenged for thousands of years, our culture is not equipped to handle the presence of another form of life that has equal or greater power.
+Humans have been on the top of the food chain unchallenged for thousands of years, our culture (or even evolutionary neurology) is not equipped to handle the presence of another form of life that has equal or greater power.

 At this point there are three separate paths we could take: